gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 These functions call out to the user's implementation of these functions written to a predetermined API for the desired audio algorithm.

-The following table outlines the available functions that are defined in :c:struct:`struct audio_module_functions` and whether they are mandatory or not:
+The following table outlines the available functions that are defined in :c:struct:`audio_module_functions` and whether they are mandatory or not:

 .. list-table::
     :header-rows: 1